 Inmates injured while performing an assigned duty, must immediately report this injury to their work supervisor.
-The work supervisor reports the injury to the institution Safety Manager who completes mandatory occupational injury documentation.
-The inmate must be evaluated by clinical staff and an injury report completed for inclusion in the inmate's health record under the Occupational Medicine section of BEMR.
+The work supervisor reports the injury Health Services who will provide immediate emergency care.
+The inmate's supervisor will also notify the institution Safety Manager who completes mandatory occupational injury documentation.
+The inmate must be evaluated by clinical staff and an injury report completed as a work related injury.